Project-Beef/Beef/README.md

 - Alexander#6398

-Anyways there is people claiming this source is made by him, his disord name is cmd#1337 :D
+Anyways there is people claiming this source is made by him, his discord name is cmd#1337 :D